kmamal/node-sdl/README.md

 * `index: <number>` The player index to assign to the controller.

-Sets the player index of this controller.
+Sets the player index of the controller.

 ### controllerInstance.resetPlayer()